 We have developed the "4 Pillars of Success" to fit the needs of our students who are dedicated to graduating.
 As an agile organization, we improve the offerings of each pillar.

-CUDA's UnHooked members are offered personal development skills to meet some of the demands that life will have for them.
-Such Budgeting, Job Skills and Networking.
+CUDAS UnHooked members are offered personal development skills to meet some of the demands that life will have for them, such as budgeting, job skills and networking.
 Most importantly they are encouraged to think about the future and how to get to college.

 An important part of helping at-risk students successfully complete high school graduation requirements is offering assistance in two areas of focus through the Mentoring Pillar component: volunteer tutoring and individual/group counseling.